Wladislawe/ab-test-conversion/README.md

 - \(z = -1.31\)
 - \(p = 0.19\)
-- The difference in conversions (treatment − control) is close to zero, with a 95% confidence interval that includes 0.
+- The difference in conversions (treatment − control) is close to zero, with a 95% confidence interval that includes 0

-**Interpretation:** at a 5% significance level, there is **no statistically significant evidence** that the new version of the landing page converts better or worse than the current one.
+**Interpretation:** at a 5% significance level, there is **no statistically significant evidence** that the new version of the landing page converts better or worse than the current one

 ---